CodeVibranium/Notes/Database/Database.md

    - Company can have many employees

 2. **VERY IMPORTANT** The many side of a relatioship will get the foreign key column from one table.
-   - photo table will have comments foreign key
+   - Comments table will have foreign key from photo table
-   - boat table will have crew members foreign key
+   - Crew members table will have foreign key from boat table
-   -

 ## One to One

+A One to one relationship table is similar to one to many r/s table, the key differnce is **_A One to one R/S table will have unique foriegn key where as a one to many r/s table will not have unq foriegn keys_**

-1. A Boat can have one Captain
+1. A Boat can have one Captain (In captain table, boat fk will be added but that fk will be comletely unq to the table, it means a boat of x can only have y captain)
    - A Company and can have one CEO
    - A Country can have one Capital
    - A Person can have only one aadhar no